devanshgoyal25/DEQN_Replication/README.md

 ```

 ## Results
-We present our results along with a detailed description of the economic model and the neural network in `report.pdf`.
+We present our results along with a detailed description of the economic model and the neural network in `GangolfGoyalRoss_CMSCH360_FinalProject.pdf`.
 We provide results for the baseline analytical model as specified by Azinovic et al. and modify it to allow for transition probabilities.